 2. Builds Fluency

 Your kids must know how to read fluently, in other words, read words and sentences with ease.
 Practicing reading in an easy book is the best way.
-This is because in easier books, kids are not decoding words because they know the words.
+This is because in easier books, kids are not decoding words because they already know the words.
 They’re only working on getting the flow of the sentences.

 3. Is FUN!